Baseball cheering culture in South Korea: Cheering zones

 Daejeon Hanwha Life Insurance Eagles Park has an "Outfield Lawn Seat" and "Outfield Fieldbox."
 At the "Outfield Lawn Seat", audiences can enjoy the game with the feeling of a picnic.
 The "Outfield Fieldbox" is where audiences can watch the game from seats inside the box.
 Busan Sajik Stadium has a "Rocket Battery Zone."
 There, people can enjoy the baseball game and camping at the same time, so it is recommended to family fans.
 These two stadiums both have an "Exciting Zone."
 This zone is close to the ground so audiences can enjoy the players’ dynamic game.
 It can be interesting to watch the game at ground eye level, but as many foul balls fly toward the seats, children are not allowed to enter as it could be somewhat dangerous.

-"Tigers Family Seat" is most famous at Gwangju Kia Champions Field.
-There are seats and tables for four to six people, so audiences can watch the game comfortably.
+The "Tigers Family Seat" at Gwangju Kia Champions Field consists of seating and tables for four to six people, so audiences can watch the game comfortably.
 Masan Sports Complex Baseball Stadium has the "Dinos Mattress Seat."
-Audiences can watch the game lying on comfortable mattresses.
+Audiences can watch the game lying on mattresses.
 They can borrow a parasol and beach towel.
-And there is a unique stand made up of wooden decks.
+And there is a stand made up of wooden decks.
 It is for family audiences and can accommodate six people.
 Audiences can party there, and no one complains about making noise.